lryup/SIGRN/README.md

 - CUDA toolkit 11.0 or later.

 # Installation
+If you do not have Anaconda, please download and install Conda, then follow the steps below to create a Conda environment:

-1. Clone the SIGRN repository from GitHub:
+  (1) Clone the SIGRN repository from GitHub:
 ```
 git clone https://github.com/lryup/SIGRN.git
 ```
-2. Create a new environment:
+  (2) Create a new environment:
 ```
 conda create -n your_env_name python=3.8.0
   ```
-3. Activate the environment:
+  (3) Activate the environment:
 ```
 conda activate your_env_name
  ```
-4. Install the required packages:
+  (4) Install the required packages:
  ```
 pip install -r requirements.txt# It is recommended to install only the missing packages
  ```

 # Data Preparation
-In our study, we trained our model using data from [BEENLINE](https://bcb.cs.tufts.edu/DAZZLE/BEELINE.zip).
+In our study, we trained our model using all data from [BEENLINE](https://bcb.cs.tufts.edu/DAZZLE/BEELINE.zip).
 You can download the datasets from the provided link.
 # Runing
 The training command we used is as follows:
 ```
+cd SIGRN  #Navigate to the current working directory
 python run.py
 ```
 # Example tutorial

 We provide an example tutorial  in **Tutorial.ipynb** Check out the [this tutorial](https://github.com/lryup/SIGRN/blob/main/Tutorial.ipynb) for a quick overview  of how to use SIGRN for your research!

 # Usage